manabuo/machine-learning-using-tensorflow/chapters/chapter5.md

 ### Next

-In this chapter, we saw how to create _simple_ Feed-forward Neural Networks using the model that we showed in the [previous chapter](/chapters/chapter4.md) and just adding an additional neural layer.
-Hence, current model allows us to make predictions for linear and nonlinear processes.
+In this chapter, we saw how to create Feed-forward Neural Network just by adding a few lines of code to the linear regression model that we saw in the [previous chapter](/chapters/chapter4.md).
+Hence, current model allows us to make predictions for linear and also nonlinear processes.
 However, this network cannot be used if data, that we are interested in, have temporal dependencies.
-Thus in the [chapter that follows](/chapters/chapter6.md), we will show how to do in this situation.
+Thus in the [next chapter](/chapters/chapter6.md), we will show what to do in that situation.

 ### Code